 DataGrip is a database management environment for developers.
 It is designed to query, create and manage databases.
 Databases can work locally, on a server, or in the cloud.
-Supports MySQL, PostgreSQL, Microsoft SQL Server, Oracle and 12 more.
-If you have a JDBC driver, you can add a support for your vendor.
+Supports MySQL, PostgreSQL, Microsoft SQL Server, Oracle, and more.
+If you have a JDBC driver, add it to DataGrip, connect to your DBMS, and start working.

 First steps with DataGrip

 These set of topics are focused on describing features, functionality, the application interface, and might help you to get started quickly.

 |Connect||Start working with your data source by creating a connection to it.|